 Mix the dry ingredients together (other than the sugar) in a bowl and set aside.

-Add the dry ingredients and mix on low in 2-3 batches until the dough just comes together.
+Add the dry ingredients and mix on low speed in 2-3 batches until the dough just comes together.

 Chill the cookie dough, covered, in the fridge for at least an hour, and up to 2 days.